Home » Articles » Parenting » Are you suffering from working mum guilt?

 Whether he intended it or not, the conversation that day left a lasting positive impression.
 I embrace that belief wholeheartedly and now have confidence that my best will be good enough!

-• Do what is right for you – a happy mum will be reflected as a shining beacon in the eyes of her children.
+Do what is right for you.
+A happy mum will be reflected as a shining beacon in the eyes of her children.

-• Be proud of the value you bring to the workplace – work effectively and never feel the need to apologise for your priorities.
+Be proud of the value you bring to the workplace.
+Work effectively and never feel the need to apologise for your priorities.

-Nicci Richman – Owner
+Contributor: Nicci Richman

 Share this post